 Vice President for Institutional Effectiveness

 The Vice President of Institutional Effectiveness (VPIE) provides direction and oversight for contract and grants management, institutional and programmatic assessment and planning, institutional research and strategic planning initiatives.
 The VPIE serves as the college’s liaison to accreditation agencies.
 The VPIE oversees a comprehensive program of institutional research designed to support the mission of the college, to inform management decision-making, and to meet reporting requirements as mandated by state, federal, and other external agencies or as needed by stakeholders.
-Ms. Burks holds a M.Ed. from Capella University.
+Ms. Burks holds an M.Ed. from Capella University.

 Executive Director for Institutional Effectiveness

-The Executive Director for Institutional Effectiveness is responsible for institution-wide grants management, institutional and programmatic accreditation, assessment and planning, and to provide professional development activities in support of institutional effectiveness and operational planning; conduct web-based and traditional internal and external survey administration, compilation, and production of effectiveness and evaluation reports as requested by internal and external stakeholders; and provides supervision for student support initiatives.
+The Executive Director for Institutional Effectiveness (EDIE) is responsible for institution-wide grants management, institutional and programmatic accreditation, assessment and planning, and to provide professional development activities in support of institutional effectiveness and operational planning; conduct web-based and traditional internal and external survey administration, compilation, and production of effectiveness and evaluation reports as requested by internal and external stakeholders; and provides supervision for student support initiatives.
 Ms. Quinn holds an MA from Arizona State.